BC Game Warden Badges

 From 1905 to 1918 there was only one actual Provincial Game Warden who had a host of Deputies.
 Many were not paid and were called Honorary Deputies.
 Badges #1 to 50 were produced in 1905.
 Hallmark � Tower & Lyon, NY

 Badge #39 was issued to Arthur P. Cummins of Chilliwack in 1907.
-He has the distiction of being the one of only two Deputies who continued their service with the Provincial Police in 1918 and became a Game Warden in 1929.
+He has the distinction of being the one of only two Deputies who continued their service with the Provincial Police in 1918 and became a Game Warden in 1929.

 Badges #51-77 (plus three Provincial Game and Forest Warden badges for A. Bryan Williams) were produced in 1908.
 Hallmark � Tower & Lyon, NY.
 Below is an artist's rendition of what Williams' badge would have looked like based on the design of the Deputy badges.
+This is the only series from which I do not have a badge in my historical collection.
+The badge shown here was borrowed to produce this photograph.

 Badges # 78 - 105 (plus 2 Prov.
 Game Warden) were produced in 1909.
 Hallmark � Tower & Lyon, NY.
-No badges numbered 106-199 are known to exist and no records exist to indicate these numbers were ever issued.

 Badges #200 - 224 were produced in 1911 and came in two different shapes, both shield variations.
 They were fairly thin, stamped badges.
-Hallmark � Bagley & Sons, Vancouver.
+Hallmarked "Bagley & Sons, Vancouver."

 Badges #251 - 262 were produced in late 1914 and were the last of the Deputy badges.
 They have no hallmark but records suggest they were produced by Vancouver Stencil Company.
 As there were only 12 of them made, they are the rarest.
 Number 251 was issued to Harry Blurton in Vernon to replace his original badge #75 which was lost.
 A thirteenth badge in this design was then made, bearing number 75, and was issued to Blurton.
 Either badge #75 would be a rare find indeed!!
 The records of exactly who the remainder of the badges were issued to are non-existent.
 The picture below is of an actual badge from this series that was found in a garden in Victoria, rusted almost beyond repair.
-Re-plating it was not an option and it has been partially restored for display purposes using expoxy.
+Re-plating it was not an option and it has been partially restored for display purposes using epoxy.

 1918 - 1929